Bedacz/esphome-epaper-weather-display/README.md

 Legend:
   [value]   = resistor
   ● Node A  = divider tap for 5V sense (GPIO4)
-  ● Node B  = divider mid / wake input (GPIO5)
+  ● Node B  = divider tap / wake input (GPIO7)
   ● Node C  = divider tap for LiPo sense (GPIO3)
   LED       = “Awake LED” driven by GPIO15 (add a series resistor if needed)
 ```
-* GPIO5 doubles as a wake pin for deep sleep.
+* GPIO7 doubles as a wake pin for deep sleep.
 GPIO15 drives an LED to indicate awake state.
 Both battery and 5V input are monitored via resistor dividers.

 ## Power Management
 The display is battery-powered and relies on ESPHome's deep sleep functionality: